rkoshak/sensorReporter/README.md

 ## Breaking Changes

-- The configuration file now expectes YAML syntax insted of a ini file - March 2022
+- The configuration file is now in YAML syntax insted of a ini file - March 2022
 - Sending a `kill -1` now causes sensor_reporter to reload it's configuration instead of exiting
 - No longer runnable on Python 2, tested with Python 3.7.
 - All sensors inherit from the `core.sensor.Sensor` class and the constructor now only takes two arguments